dojo/docs/dojox/atom/io/model.rst

     <script>
       dojo.require("dojox.atom.io.model");

-      //This function performs some basic dojo initialization and will do the main work for this example function initSimpleCreateAtom () {
+      // This function performs some basic dojo initialization and will do the main work for this example function initSimpleCreateAtom () {
-        //Create a feed with some basic attributes set. var feed = new dojox.atom.io.model.Feed();
+        // Create a feed with some basic attributes set. var feed = new dojox.atom.io.model.Feed();
         feed.id = "This_Is_A_New_Feed_0";
         feed.addAuthor("John Doe", "johndoe@nowhere.org", "http://johndoeshomepage.org");